How Much Does a Flagstone Patio Cost to Install in 2025?

 Type of Stone

 The color and type of flagstone you choose can impact the overall price.
-Your contractor can discuss the benefits and costs of various flagstones, including these common types.
+Your contractor can discuss the benefits and costs of various flagstones, including the following common types.

 TypePrice per Ton